tripLr/rpi4-cm4-fedora-bugfix/README.md

   1. Open the Imager app and write your image of choice to the emmc or nvme storage on the CM4
   2. Unplug the Jumper or turn off the slave switch and boot your CM4

-At this point in the process, the Fedora Blank Screen Bug rears its ugly head.
-I will describe the other two methods

 # Writing to the CM4 eMMC or via dd (Linux)